Murad-9/AWS_Learning/VPC & Networking Project/README.md

 # Configuring internet access

-To allow external connectivity, i attatched an internet gateway (IGW) to the VPC.
+To allow external connectivity, i attached an internet gateway (IGW) to the VPC.

 Allocated an Elastic IP, Created a NAT gateway inside the public subnet , Associated the Elastic IP with the NAT gateway.